wikimint/skwm/index.md

   <p class="mb-0">This approach allows me to stay current with the latest technologies, apply my knowledge to real-world projects with my employer, and continue growing through new challenges and ideas.</p>
 </div>

-<a href="/services" aria-label="Services offered by Selvakumaran Krishnan" title="Services - Selvakumaran Krishnan" class="btn btn-outline-primary my-2 px-4 py-2">Explore Services</a>
+<a href="/services" aria-label="Services offered by Selvakumaran Krishnan" title="Services - Selvakumaran Krishnan" class="btn btn-outline-secondary my-2 px-4 py-2">Explore Services</a>

 </div>
 </div>